MayamAslam146/McDonalds-Sales-Dashboard/README.md

 McDonald's Sales Dashboard

-Overview
+Overview:
 This project is an Interactive McDonald's Sales Report Dashboard built in Microsoft Excel.
 It offers insights into McDonald’s sales performance using dynamic charts, slicers, and regional analysis.

-Features
+Features:

 Interactive Sales Charts: Visual representation of sales growth over time.
 Regional Performance: Breaks down sales by geographical regions.
 Top-Selling Products: Displays insights into the most popular items.
 Filters & Slicers: Easy-to-use filters for more granular analysis.
-How to Use
+How to Use:

 Download the McDonalds_Sales_Dashboard.xlsx file.
 Open the file in Microsoft Excel.